menawhalen/WiDS_Data_Dive/README.md

 ![](motivating_plot.png)

-The data is described more below in the [thedata](#The-Data).
+The data is described more below in the [the data](#the-data).
 We will give you access to:
 * Red Cross incident data
 * Shapefile for zip codes in Chicago, along with a R file that will join the latitude/longitude in the Red Cross data
+* blah blah data cleaning
 * Weather data

 ## Goal
+Your team will need to create 2-3 slides (keep it simple) with your best visualization and text takeaways.

-Please email your 2 slides to als1@u.northwestern.edu.
+Please email your 2 slides to als1@u.northwestern.edu by 6:45 pm.
+Winner gets...bragging rights and eternal WiDS-dom and fame.

 # The Data